 Since 2015, we have been following an ambitious roadmap to enhance sustainable development and responsible production across the solar supply chain.
 The main achieved milestones are highlighted in our Roadmap.
 The launch of the Solar Stewardship Initiative (SSI) in 2022 is an important step along this journey, providing a critical platform from which the next stage of our work can flourish.
-2023 will herald the publication of our Code of Conduct, the completion of our Pilot Programme to test the Code, and the finalisation of our Assurance System to ensure continued accountability as the Code is rolled out across our participating organisations.
+2023 will herald the publication of our Code, the completion of our Pilot Programme to test the Code, and the finalisation of our Assurance System to ensure continued accountability as the Code is rolled out across our participating organisations.

 Discover our journey, from foundation in 2015 to the launch of the Solar Stewardship Initiative in October 2022, and our roadmap for developments up until December 2025.

 By adopting our Code, companies in the solar value chain will be able to clearly demonstrate their commitment to promoting sustainability best practices.

 The SSI Assurance System will launch by Q3 2023, enabling independent and professionally qualified third-party assessors to verify participating companies’ conformance against the SSI Code.

 Our Pilot Programme mapped existing data gaps in the European solar supply chain to ensure the SSI Code and assurance system were practical before their full rollout in 2023.

 The SSI is complemented by wider industry work on supply chain resilience and sustainability.

 With the rapid, global growth of solar, the industry is working to diversify, and therefore strengthen, global supply chains.
 The IEA Special Report on Solar PV Global Supply Chains outlines the critical need to enhance solar supply chains in order to ensure a secure transition to net zero emissions.